jhonnymichel/autojoy/README.md

 # autojoy

-Detects connected devices and can automatically update emulators, games and other apps settings based on them.
+Detects connected joystick and accessories and can automatically update emulators, games and other apps settings based on them.
-When controllers are different from eachother (a guitar and a drum controller, for example) and connection order matters, this becomes useful.
+When joysticks are different from eachother (a guitar and a drum joystick, for example) and connection order matters, this becomes useful.

 ## Use Case

-If you play a game that uses a different type of controller in an emulator (like rock band), you would:
+If you play a game that uses a different type of joystick in an emulator (like rock band), you would:

-- have to update the input settings every time you want to play a game that uses a regular controller (unless you want to play Heavy Rain with a guitar)
+- have to update the input settings every time you want to play a game that uses a regular joystick (unless you want to play Heavy Rain with a guitar)

-Or when you play the same game with a variable number of players or wants to switch controller types:
+Or when you play the same game with a variable number of players or wants to switch joystick types:

 - Player 1 is a Guitar Controller, Player 2 is Drums.
 Next time you play, you want to play Drums but Player 1 is set as a Guitar.
-You'd have to reassign controllers in the settings or keep both instruments turned on even when you're playing alone.
+You'd have to reassign joysticks in the settings or keep both instruments turned on even when you're playing alone.

 In some emulatoers, when you attach an USB peripheral such as a Microphone, you have to change settings again to pick that device up.